We turn every person into a team.

 Agents handle

-• Pull statements
+• Pull statements and reconcile against ledgers

 • Draft management commentary

-• Prepare board-ready outputs
+• Prepare board-ready reports

 Person handles